-Smartphones have become boring?
-Maybe, but not all of them.
-The Samsung Galaxy Fold has the potential to shake up the whole market.
-In our first hands-on, the folding smartphone aroused enthusiasm - but at this price, the comedown is real.
+Have smartphones become boring?
+Maybe, but not all.
+The Samsung Galaxy Fold has the potential to shake the entire market.
+In our comprehensive review, the foldable smartphone arouses enthusiasm but unfortunately has a few issues, namely the price!

 The Fold costs as much as two Galaxy Notes

 We have become used to the fact that the best smartphones cost $1,000 and more.
 It's not pretty, but that's the way it is.
 The Samsung Galaxy Fold is the crowning glory.
 The first foldable smartphone from the market leader is available in $1,980.
 Two colors are available: Cosmos black and Space silver.

 Included in this price is a pair of Galaxy Buds, a protective case and a one-year warranty against accidental damage (Samsung Care+ insurance).
 The Galaxy Fold we tested was the 5G version.
 A 4G version is also available in other countries, such as the United States, where the 5G version is not yet available.